Isabella Bain MacKenzie

 At his brother DT's death he was chairman of directors of Gippsland Northern Co-operative Coy Ltd and a JP.

-James resided at 'Llanos', 'Calrossie', near Yarram, Victoria
+James resided at 'Llanos', 'Calrossie', near Yarram, Victoria.

 James & Carrie were both popular amateur singers, both at the Alberton and the Tarraville courthouses, James often sang with (at the time not-so-famous) Ada Crossley.

-, on the 1883 electoral roll.
+James and Donald were registered at Port Albert, Victoria, on the 1883 electoral roll.
 South Riding of the Shire of Alberton: Donald T, publican house, James, draper, George, draper, John, carter.

 James & George McKenzie moved to Yarram 1884, taking over Charles Devonshire's stoere and Post Office.